Project iSWEST – Innovating Solutions With Engineering, Science and Technology

 During the bootcamp, participants are grouped in teams and tasked with identifying a problem and developing a prototype solution to the problem using knowledge and skills they acquired during the bootcamp.
 They present their projects to a panel of judges on the final day called the Pitch Day.

 Since 2013 Project iSWEST has been held each year except for 2016.
-Project iSWEST 2017 will be held this year in Accra from 7th August to 26th August 2017.
+Read more about our most recent edition: Project iSWEST 2017.

 How It Works